LeonMelamud/Whisper3-multiLanguge/README.md

-# 🎤 Whisper Audio Transcription App
+# 🎤 Whisper Audio Multi-language Transcription App

 ## 📚 Overview

 A cross-platform audio transcription application using OpenAI's Whisper model with a PyQt6 graphical interface.
+The model is used locally on your machine, ensuring privacy and control over your data.

 ## 🚀 Features